Hypercubers/hypercubing.xyz/docs/wiki/notation.md

     - Whole-puzzle rotations are not counted.

 ??? info "ETM"
-    - Twists are counted as they are executed, including whoe-puzzle rotations.
+    - Twists are counted as they are executed, including whole-puzzle rotations.

 ??? info "STM"
     - Whole-puzzle rotations are not counted.